 This parameter is mandatory (using the default 0 would generate an error message).
 The maximum allowed value for --wdegree is 5.
-The degree used for the wavelength calibration polynomial should be the lowest that would provide non-systematic residuals to the solution (see the DISP_RESIDUALS_MXU entry, page 100).
+The degree used for the wavelength calibration polynomial should be the lowest that would provide non-systematic residuals to the solution (see the DISP_RESIDUALS_MXU entry, page 112).

 Note that the --wdegree parameter should be more correctly intended as the maximum applicable polynomial order: the polynomial is really adapted to the number of identified arc lamp lines used in the fit.
 This is necessary, because spectra from slits with very high offsets on the telescope focal plane may not be entirely contained in the CCD, and several arc lamp reference lines might be unavailable for calibration.
+Such spectra would not be properly calibrated if a polynomial with too many free parameters were used.
+As a rule, a polynomial with the specified --wdegree is only used if the number of identified lines is at least twice the number of free parameters: if this were not the case, the applied polynomial order would be where N is the number of identified reference lines.
+Accordingly, no solution is computed if less than 4 reference lines are identified.